vizard-xi/web_image_analysis/README.md

 * CSS

 ### MVP goals attained
-* Web app is analysis an image and get the total number of people in the image.
+* Web app analyses an image and returns the total number of people in the image.
-* Media queries is for desktop/ laptop devices.
+* Media queries is for large screen devices.

 ### Todos